 |Loan amount||Maximum rate for terms less than 7 years||Maximum rate for terms of 7+ years|

 SBA 7(a) loans come with both fixed and variable rates.
 Fixed rates stay the same over the life of your loan, while variable rates can fluctuate with the market.
 The interest rate caps apply to both types of rates, however.

 Maximum rates apply to SBA 7(a) programs, which include:

 - Standard 7(a) loans

-SBA 7(a) Express loans come with rates that differ from your typical 7(a) loan.
+SBA Express loans that differ from your typical 7(a) loan.
 Loan terms don’t affect the rate of an Express loan — only the loan amount.

 Like with other 7(a) loans, larger loan amounts come with lower maximum rates.